-4.5 Preliminary conclusion on the SMP assessment
+4.6 Final decision on the SMP assessment

-Based on the findings and discussion presented above, the wholesale markets under consideration are not competitive.
+Based on the findings presented above, the wholesale markets under consideration are not competitive.
 This situation will not change within the timeframe of this review.

 The main findings at market analysis stage are the following: